Mike Ford Player Props: Mariners vs. Blue Jays

 Mike Ford At The Plate

-- Ford has five doubles, 10 home runs and seven walks while batting .267.
+- Ford is batting .257 with five doubles, 10 home runs and seven walks.

-- Ford has driven home a run in 13 games this season (33.3%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on two occasions..
+- Ford has had an RBI in 13 games this season (32.5%), including five multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in two contests.

+- In 12 of 40 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.